MauroMardones/ReSalar_Project_IEO/README.md

 ### Repository Structure

+- Main directory

 - `DATA/`: Contains all raw and processed data from the experiment.
-  - `raw_data.csv`: The raw experimental data.
+  - `BD_lfd_crec_salinas.xlsx`: The raw experimental data w/ length frecuencies.
-  - `processed_data.csv`: Data cleaned and processed for analysis.
+  - `Datos ostras.doc`: Data with most relevant information about life history of *O. edulis*.
   - This folder is private by right permission on data

 - `scripts/`: Contains all the R scripts used for data analysis and parameter estimation.
+  - `ui.r` and `server.r`:  Initial conditioning for a Shiny App based on testing key parameters such as maximum Age and their impact on LH parameter calculation in *O. edulis*
   - `data_cleaning.R`: Script for cleaning and processing raw data.
   - `parameter_estimation.R`: Main script for estimating life history parameters (growth rates, age, mortality, etc.).

-- `results/`: Includes output results, figures, and tables generated from the analyses.
-  - `life_history_parameters.csv`: Final table with estimated parameters.
-  - `figures/`: Graphs illustrating key results.
+- `results/`: Not included yet.
+  - two files `.Rdata` with result objetc from ELEFEAN analysis

+- `Figs/`:
+  - main captions and figures used in `index.Rmd` files

 ### Experiment Overview